haydenbleasel/stripe-migrate/README.md

 Once your account has been migrated, simply update your API keys and redeploy your app.

+This is a "mutli-run" CLI tool as it checks for existing matching data and skips it.
+This means you can run it multiple times to ensure everything is migrated.

 ## Limitations

 - This tool does not migrate anything not mentioned above.
-- This is currently a "single-run" tool, though it can be modified to run multiple times by checking for existing data and updating it instead of creating it.

 ## Notes